Downtown Festival Districts

 Champaign police officers and other security personnel will patrol the Downtown Festival District and surrounding areas to ensure that participants are following the rules and acting in a responsible manner.
 Police will provide guidance to individuals who appear unsure of the rules or the boundaries of the Downtown Festival District.
 Licensed businesses participating in the Downtown Festival District are also required to follow and enforce liquor rules as required by City Code and the Rules of the Local Liquor Commissioner.

-To protect the public from hazards associated with broken glass, alcoholic beverages carried or consumed in public within the Downtown Festival District must be served in a consumed from a plastic or paper cup.
+To protect the public from hazards associated with broken glass, alcoholic beverages carried or consumed in public within the Downtown Festival District must be served in a consumed from paper, plastic, or aluminum containers.

 Liquor Licensee Questions